erik-perri/m2-event-log/README.md

 Type: `Array`

 The context for the event log message.
-The context can include non-string values (as long as they can be encoded in json) but any keys referenced in the message string must be strings or the message will not be recorded.
+The context can include non-string values (as long as they can be encoded in json) but any keys referenced in the message string must either be strings or arrays that contain a `text` key.
+If they do not the message will not be recorded.

-### `user`
+### `user-context`

-Type: `\Magento\User\Model\User`
+Type: `Array|Boolean`

-The user for the event log message.
-If set will attach the user information to render with the log entry.
+The user context to include with the event log message.
+If included or set to true the code will attempt to find the current user and attach it to a hidden context field.
+This will be used to render the user column in the log view.

 ## License